Former Director of Programs (2018 – 2019)

 Former Communication, Documentation & Outreach Officer (2015 – 2017)

 “A tramp, a gentleman, a poet, a dreamer, a lonely fellow always hopeful of romance and adventure.”

 Joining AYON was a new path in my career – working with enthusiastic, vibrant groups of youths for the first time.

-Personally, I am a student of mass communication and anthropology, and have received graduate degree in both these subjects.
+Personally, I am a student of mass communication and anthropology and have received a graduate degree in both these subjects.
 I am also a faculty member of mass communication at Kantipur City College, Kathmandu and assistant editor of KCC Media Journal.

 My subjects of interest include folklore, oral history, rituals, Indology, Newar studies and very recently – youth culture.
 I have worked in different research projects, notable ones being at Hanumandhoka Museum (Kathmandu) and Agnishala Temple (Lalitpur).

 I regularly contribute on culture and heritage issues to different newspapers and magazines.
 I also have published articles in academic journals and presented papers in different national/ international conferences.